 - Are those leads being monitored, nurtured, converted, and closed?

 Isn’t this a no-brainer?
 Your website needs this.
 Go back and look at my website and the various opportunities I offer people to plug in their email addresses.
 Making it simple for them, again, a must, but also a critical way for you to build your soft lead bank.
 It doesn’t have to be an ( obnoxious) pop up.
-I don’t use them, although many do and find their conversion rate multiplies.
+I rarely use them, although many do and find their conversion rate multiplies.
 There are many options, but you need to have them, unless the goal of your site is strictly informational, and you know what?
-Even strictly informational sites build have email captures, usually to sell subscriptions or offers down the line.
+Even strictly informational sites should have email captures, usually to sell subscriptions or offers down the line.

 - Do you have Google Analytics or Google Webmaster Tools? ( or any analytics software) set up on your site?